"It's a show that the kids can enjoy because of the cartoony action, and Dad can enjoy because he's a big ol' pervert!"

 - Lampshaded by Frazer Hines, who recalled in an interview, "I said, 'Patrick, you're paid a fortune as the Doctor to do all that speaking.
 I'm paid to get the girls from going out to the disco or a nightclub.
 And Padders is paid to get the dads in from the garden.'"

 - And for the Moms, the Ninth, Tenth and Eleventh Doctors themselves.
 Possibly the Fifth as well, and perhaps even the Third (Jon Pertwee), in his way.
 Eight (Paul McGann) has his own Estrogen Brigade.

-- John Simm's Master plays into this as well, and both he and David Tennant (and Bernard Cribbins, if you're into old men) enjoy some James Bondage in "The End of Time", although sadly clothed.
+- John Simm's Master plays into this as well, and both he and David Tennant (and Bernard Cribbins, if you're into old men) enjoy some bound scene◊ in 'The End of Time', although sadly clothed.

-- Jack is arguably for the Mums (and for half the dads, though few will admit), especially when he gets defabricated.
+- Jack Harkness is arguably for the Mums (and for half the dads, though few will admit), especially when he gets defabricated◊.

 - Arguably all the dads in spin-off The Sarah Jane Adventures are distinctly "for the mums".